Exploring the Alphabet of English Idioms: A Journey through ‘N’

 Justifications:

 This is an idiom because it means that something is irrelevant or not important to the current topic or situation.
-The phrase uses "here" and "there" metaphorically, not referring to actual locations, but to the idea of something being outside the context of relevance.
+The idiom uses "here" and "there" metaphorically, not referring to actual locations, but to the idea of something being outside the context of relevance.

 Origin: